 Technique: Role-Playing

-Specify a persona for the AI to adopt, which helps in tailoring responses to match a particular perspective or style.
+Specify a ChatGPT persona for the AI to adopt, which helps in tailoring responses to match a particular perspective or style.

 Example: